 Chia seeds are either white or black (color makes no difference), and they are a member of the mint family.
 The flavor is nutty and delicious.
 They are easily digested, and unlike flax seeds, do not have to be ground before eating.
 If you don’t want to mess with making a pudding, you can simply sprinkle them onto your cereal or yogurt, add them to salads, mix into smoothies or muffins, or simply mix some into a glass of water to drink.
 The seeds can also be sprouted and used in salads or sandwiches (you know, like on a Chia head!).
 They can even be used as an egg substitute or a gravy thickener in recipes!

 Chia seeds are easy to find online and in health food stores.
-I purchased mine at Costco, and the benefits of eating them are far-reaching.
+The ones I buy are organic.
+The benefits of eating them are far-reaching.

 - Reduces Blood Pressure

 Chia seeds can help reduce blood pressure.
 The seeds contain one of the highest known plant sources of essential fatty acids (omega-3 and omega-6).